Pour Over vs Drip Coffee Difference Explained Clearly

 What is Pour Over and Drip Coffee?

 Pour over coffee is a manual brewing technique that requires you to pour hot water over coffee grounds in a filter.
-It prioritizes control and precision in the brewing process.
+It gives you direct control over the brew, which means you can adjust the pour style, water coverage, and brew time to shape the final cup.
+That control is the main reason pour over is often preferred when someone wants a cleaner, brighter, more expressive cup.

 Best Options